NRSG 100. Introduction to Nursing. 1 Credit.

 NRSG 144.
 Core Mental Health Nursing.
 2 Credits.

-This theory courseexplores physiological, sociological, spiritual and environmental factors associated with Mental Health/Illness needs which effect individuals, families, and communities.
+This theory course explores physiological, sociological, spiritual and environmental factors associated with Mental Health/Illness needs which effect individuals, families, and communities.
 Focus is on the use of the evidence based practice/nursing judgment and therapeutic communication skills when caring for clients with basic psychiatric disorders.
-Therapeutic modalities and psychopharmacolgical managment used when providing patint centered care is presented.
+Therapeutic modalities and psychopharmacological management used when providing patient centered care is presented.
 Prerequisites: Successful completion of NRSG 130, NRSG 135 and NRSG 138.
-Formerly NURS 153.

 NRSG 150.
 Nursing Success I. 3 Credits.